 This one step has been a game changer for me!

 Another game changer for me and my family has been learning to use one tool effectively: Add Hours to Your Day with One Simple Tool!

 #4 Add Generous Time Estimates

 By adding generous time estimates to the tasks on your to-do list, planning your day becomes much easier.

 The generous part is important, too.
-When we’re rushed for time and staring a looming deadline in the face, the stress and frustration mounts.
-One purpose of the to-do list is to lessen our stress and frustration!
+When you’re rushed for time and staring a looming deadline in the face, the stress and frustration mounts.
+One purpose of the to-do list is to lessen your stress and frustration!

 Add 15 or 20 minutes to your time estimates – NO MATTER WHAT.
-Then you have a little breathing room and maybe even a little extra time at the end of the day that can be used to work toward goals or get ahead for tomorrow.
+Then you have some breathing room and maybe even a little extra time at the end of the day that can be used to work toward goals or get ahead for tomorrow.